drslump/pysh/docs/dsl/types.rst

 Shell command: sh
 ~~~~~~~~~~~~~~~~~

+..
+TODO:: move out to a section about utilities.

 There are many good reasons to use an *sh compatible shell* to run a command,
 sometimes it's just easier to express something with its syntax, maybe we're